-Transferring to a different university midway is easier said than done, so let’s hear it from the ones who have walked the talk.
+Transferring to a different university midway is easier said than done, so let’s hear it from someone who has walked the talk.

 It’s uncommon and quite difficult to transfer to a different university halfway through your undergraduate studies, especially in Japan.
 There are many things that you need to tick off a list, certificates you need to procure, requests to be submitted to school administration, and so on.
 Very few universities in Japan also accept transferee students, so it will be wise to check with a university’s student admission center first to figure out your options.

 However, for two students from the Philippines, studying in Japan was the key to opening more doors of opportunity to grow as a person and to expand their career options.
-Here are Paulo Oyama and Eli Signo’s stories, both undergraduate students of Waseda University.
+Here are Paulo Oyama and Eli Signo’s stories, both undergraduate students at one of Japan’s top universities: Waseda University.

-So what made them transfer to a university in Japan when they are both well underway their current undergraduate studies in their ow respective universities in their home country?
+So what made them transfer to a university in Japan when they are both well underway their current undergraduate studies at their own respective universities?

 Eli, on the other hand, had a different reason behind her decision.